Coffee and Exercise: How Safe is it?

 It’s also associated with increased muscle strength and power, which benefits high-intensity activities such as sprinting or lifting.

 The impact of caffeine on exercise varies by individual sensitivity, dosage, and timing, making its effectiveness personal and subject to experimentation for optimal results.
+Caffeine alters performance through mechanisms such as central nervous system stimulation, neurotransmitter modulation, pain mitigation, and delaying fatigue, which can lead to improved exercise outcomes.

 The Positive Impacts of Caffeine on Workout Performance